 Gresham’s School Britten Building

-A £3.25million project to provide a new music school and sixth form building at the prestigious Gresham’s School in Holt, North Norfolk
+A multi-award winning £3.25million project to provide a new music school and sixth form building at the prestigious Gresham’s School in Holt, North Norfolk

 Westwick Street Development

 A proposal to redevelop the decommissioned telephone repeater station at 70 Westwick Street.

 University Technical College Norfolk (UTCN) provides a new education concept for 14 – 19 year old students within the constraints of a former light industrial unit to the south east of Norwich City centre.

 A 35,000 sq ft purpose built office development which brings together shared public sector services for Suffolk County Council (SCC) and Waveney District Council (WDC).